 What is tinea versicolor?

 Tinea versicolor (say "TIH-nee-uh VER-sih-kuh-ler") is a fungal infection that causes many small, flat spots on the skin.
-The spots can be flaky or mildly itchy.
-The many small spots may blend into large patchy areas, usually on the oily parts of the upper body like the chest and back.
-The spots can be either lighter or darker than the skin around them.
+The spots may form patches, usually on parts of the upper body like the chest and neck.
+In children, this often involves the face.
+The spots can be lighter or darker than the skin around them.

 What are the symptoms?

 Symptoms include small, flat spots that frequently form patches.
 They might itch.
 The patches often occur on the chest, upper arms, or neck.
 The spots can be lighter or darker than the skin around them.
 They may be white, pink, red, tan, brown, purple, or gray-black.

 Your doctor often can tell if you have tinea versicolor by looking at the spots.

 The doctor may look at a sample (scraping) of the infected skin under a microscope.
 The test used most often for this is the KOH test.
 Or the doctor may use a special light called a Wood's lamp to look closely at your spots.
 Both of these tests can show whether the problem is caused by a fungus.

 How is tinea versicolor treated?